PRISON FELLOWSHIP ACADEMY

-Addictions & Recovery: Participants will establish personal tools to identify their relapse pattern, warning signs and relapse prevention to interrupt negative patterns and maintain responsible living.
+Addictions & Recovery: Participants will establish personal tools to identify their relapse pattern, warning signs, and relapse prevention to interrupt negative patterns and maintain responsible living.
 Celebrate Recovery, a Christ-focused recovery program, gives participants an opportunity to confront life's "hurts, habits, and hang-ups" from a Gospel-centered perspective.

 Darryl was selling marijuana by the time he was in junior high.
 He graduated to smoking and selling crack cocaine until, at last, he landed a 50-year sentence.
 Faced with the prospect of spending his adult life in a prison cell, Darryl realized that he needed to make some serious changes.

 He turned his life over to Jesus Christ and enrolled in the Prison Fellowship Academy.
 "This program really instilled in me the tools I needed to operate back in society," Darryl says.
 In 2002 he was paroled and found a job through one of the volunteers he met at the Academy.
 In 2004 Darryl returned to the prison as a volunteer.
 He later joined the Academy staff as a program counselor, finally assuming the role of director in 2016.
 He now helps incarcerated men prepare for lives of purpose, productivity, and realized potential whether inside or outside of prison.